liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. double-edged sword
+1. Baseball Hall of Fame
+1. Formula One
+1. look at the world differently; see the world differently
+1. from the perspective of a Chinese person
+1. the survivor wins
+1. the Aegean Sea
+1. skydiving
+1. self-sufficient
+1. defend my decision to you
+1. little-to-no effort
+1. cultural heritage
+1. protect its interest
+1. up-and-coming athlete
+1. load-carrying capacity
+1. high-quality man
+1. referral fee; finder's fee; rush fee
+1. long-standing problem; long-term solution
+1. high-fat food
+1. the texture of the canvas was rough
+1. one capsule with a meal; one capsule with meals
+1. sounds fair enough
+1. replaced by
+1. trade relations
+1. 8 times more expensive
+1. articles and journals
+1. group elements into categories
+1. a company that manufactures parts for cars
+1. an area of outstanding natural beauty
+1. sustainable use of natural resources
+1. an aggressive lane change
+1. high-end computer
+1. strike a deal
+1. standard production process
+1. reference letter
+1. law firms
+1. let me refresh the page
+1. travel around the world; travel around the city
+1. resource to boast about
+1. open up the topic
+1. flat bench press
+1. lift weights
+1. get the same problem
+1. place with fewer distractions
+1. takes on several part-time jobs
+1. make an effort to change this
+1. the wound discharges pus
+1. a string instrument
+1. high-quality goods; goods of a high quality
+1. they pay well
+1. carbon emissions; emission of carbon
+1. be longing for something; be craving something
+1. women-only classes
+1. still involved in mystery; still shrouded in mystery
+1. are available to the public
+1. straightforward and to the point
+1. make it into the cliché
+1. full of possibilities
+1. follow a career as an engineer
+1. give a command
+1. human right
+1. in the comments down below
+1. the key ingredients need for getting good at something
+1. watch an English program
+1. practical advice; practical help; practical support
+1. compare with; compare to
+1. fall back on; fall back to a previous state
+1. threaten the lives of marine creatures
+1. 22-game streak; 22-win streak
+1. runny nose
+1. got congested in traffic; nose got congested
+1. the natural way
+1. in case of an asthma attack
+1. on the verge of tears
+1. get started saving up
+1. strengthen the peace and unity of the nation
+1. very good taste in music
+1. out of the blue
+1. my stock goes up
+1. make way to a location; make way for something
+1. see the word in context; see the word in the context of
+1. point somebody in the right direction
+1. persecute the Uyghur population
+1. 4 days straight
+1. crave attention
+1. release one's emotions
+1. increase protein intake
+1. equipped with the insights mentioned above
+1. consist of; composed of; comprised of
+1. give oneself up; yield oneself  to
+1. water purifier
+1. a coherent view of the natural world
+1. passion and commitment
+1. formulate a sentence in my mind
+1. honor the lives of three students
+1. watch videos or listen to podcasts
+1. the man has been sentenced to life in prison by a federal court, without the possibility of parole
+1. rollback
+1. miscarriages of justice
+1. peel a banana
+1. economic price; low price
+1. elaborate computing system
+1. degree celsius
+1. turning point in the war in Ukraine
+1. rules-based order
+1. weak blood vessel; high blood pressure
+1. king crab
+1. the word "alleged" is often used in legal and journalistic contexts to indicate that something is claimed to have happened but has not yet been proven
+1. this command provides deeper insights and facilitates a comprehensive examination of the query's performance characteristics and optimizations
+1. Donald Trump has been indicted over his alleged efforts to overturn the results of the 2020 presidential election
+1. the word 'knowledge' is gaining a bit of a negative reputation, it's referring to people who know a lot of stuff but can't do anything with it
+1. I want to deepen my understanding of finance; I want to learn more about economics; I want to gain insight into math
+1. searing heat is sticking around the central U.S. today
+1. these symptoms are associated with irregular heartbeat, dizziness, and fatigue
+1. the school opened enrollment in various new directions
+1. southern suburbs
+1. what do you make of that; what do you think of that; what are your thoughts on that idea; what's your assessment of the rebellion
+1. thank you for your efforts
+1. charge; sue; indict; accuse; prosecute
+1. yuou could press charges
+1. those thunderstorms could lower the temperature
+1. complacence; complaint; compliance
+1. he escaped legal sanctions
+1. I'm not quite accustomed to this flavor; I'm not very adapted to this job
+1. drive the development of the project; promote the progress of the project; advance the progress of the project
+1. Should B be classified as a subclass of A, or should it be considered at the same level as A?
+1. these two things are independent; these two things are unrelated; these two things are not connected; these two things are orthogonal
+1. those thunderstorm could lower the temperature
 1. why is it taking so long?
 1. don't be mad at me
 1. could you please hand me the book?